 Professor Linda McKie, School of Applied Social Sciences

-Linda McKie is Professor of Sociology, School of Applied Social Sciences.
+Linda McKie is Head of School and Professor of Sociology, School of Applied Social Sciences.
 She has held posts at the universities of Aberdeen, Glasgow and Glasgow Caledonian, researching and teaching in the sociologies of health and illness, gender and work, and research methods and management.
 Current research considers a number of topics under the broad umbrella of Organisations, Work & Care, and families and relationships; see Centre for Research on Families and Relationships.
 In 2014 she is a member of the Research Excellence Framework (REF) Sub Panel for sociology (unit of assessment 23).

 Professor Anne Campbell, Department of Psychology